developer-friendly/blog/docs/blog/posts/2024/0023-operational-authentication/index.md

   cards_layout_options:
     title: How to Protect ANY Upstream Service with Kratos & Oathkeeper
 image: assets/images/social/blog/2024/12/30/how-to-protect-any-upstream-service-with-operational-authentication/index.png
+rss:
+  feed_description: >-
+    Over the years of administering and maintaining production-grade systems at different companies, I have found myself in the situations where I needed to deploy internet-accessible services that may or may not provide built-in authentication.

+    These services are usually valuable assets and solutions to the current problems of the organization/platform.
+Having them exposed and accessible over the internet would benefit the employees and administrators a lot.

+    However, the downside is that not having a built-in authentication is a security risk.
+One that cannot and should not be overlooked.

+    As such, in the following article, I will share my method of protecting those critical and administrative level services to the public internet in a way that is only visible to the trusted eyes.
 ---

 # How to Protect ANY Upstream Service with Operational Authentication